Suhani6786/review-restaurant/README.md

 ✅ Rate restaurants from 1–5 stars using dynamic colored star icons
 ✅ Emoji-based mood labels (💚 Terrible to 💙 Amazing!)
 ✅ Realistic fake reviews from fun usernames (e.g., `@cheeeseloverr`, `@icedLatte`)
-✅ Edit your own review and see others’ reviews in read-only mode
+✅ Edit your review and see others’ reviews in read-only mode
 ✅ Rate top 5 menu items (with prices and 🔥 popularity indicator)
 ✅ Delete your review with a single click
-✅ Search bar + Sort dropdown (by name and rating)
+✅ Sort dropdown (by name and rating)
-✅ Dark mode interface with styled cards and restaurant logos
+✅ Dark mode interface with styled cards
 ✅ Personalized “Thank you for rating 🙏” message on review submission

 🧩 UML Class Diagram